metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

     * other<br>
         (link authors (people) in some other, unspecified or not-yet available relation [link to how to suggests changes/jira ticket+community discussion])
         * commissioner<br>
-          (link someone to the work they have commissioned [wikipedia link that explains about commission])
+          (link someone to the work they have commissioned [see Wikipedia for more information about Commissions](https://en.wikipedia.org/wiki/Commission_(art)))
         * dedication<br>
           (links a work to an author it contains a dedication to)
             * (note about marriage c.f. https://community.metabrainz.org/t/concerning-the-new-is-about-relation/497088/16 applies here too)